semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 Unlike regular sinks, at-exit sinks trigger a finding if any tainted l-value reaches the location of the sink.
 For example, the at-exit sink specification above will trigger a finding at a `return 0` statement if some tainted l-value reaches the `return`, even if `return 0` itself is not tainted.
 The location itself is the sink rather than the code that is at that location.

-We can use this, for example, to check that file descriptors are being closed within the same function where they were opened.
+You can use this, for example, to check that file descriptors are being closed within the same function where they were opened.

 <iframe src="https://semgrep.dev/embed/editor?snippet=OrAzB" border="0" frameBorder="0" width="100%" height="432"></iframe>

-The `print(content)` statement is reported because the control-flow exits the function at that point, and the file has not been closed.
+The `print(content)` statement is reported because the control flow exits the function at that point, and the file has not been closed.

 ## Propagators (Pro)